Cookie Consent

 #4 Proportionality

-The limitation of liability should be reasonable and proportionate to the risks involved in the contract.
-If the cap is set too low compared to the potential damages, a court might consider it unfair and unenforceable.
+When setting your liability limit, weigh it against the risks and strike a solid balance.
+If the cap is set too low compared to the potential damages, courts might consider it unfair to the other party and unenforceable.

 #5 Public policy considerations

-For example, a clause that seeks to limit liability for injuries caused by a faulty product may be deemed unenforceable as it would undermine product safety regulations and discourage manufacturers from taking necessary precautions.
+For example, putting a limit on liability for injuries caused by a faulty product will present your business as one that disregards product safety regulations and discourage manufacturers from taking necessary precautions.
+Such a clause will have no impact in court.

 Download the Free Template